gigamon-dev/SubspaceServer/doc/developer-guide.md

 ```xml
 <module type="Example.ExampleModule" path="bin/modules/Example/Example.dll" />
 ```
-That is, you want the server to create an instance of the `ExampleModule` class in the  `Example` namespace of your `Example.dll` assembly which is in the "bin/modules/Example" folder.
+That is, you want the server to create an instance of the `ExampleModule` class in the  `SS.Example` namespace of your `SS.Example.dll` assembly which is in the "bin/modules/Example" folder.

 > **Fun fact:** Modules can also be manually loaded or unloaded using in-game commands <nobr>`?insmod`</nobr> and <nobr>`?rmmod`</nobr> respectively.

 ## Module life-cycle
-The `Load` and `IModule.Unload` methods are the two required methods of a module.
+The `IModule.Load` and `IModule.Unload` methods are the two required methods of a module.
 In addition to `IModule`, there are interfaces that can be used to further hook into the steps of a module's life-cycle: `IModuleLoaderAware` and `IArenaAttachableModule`.

 Here's the order of method calls to a module:
 1. `Load`